FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Linyu-Yang/_index.md

     link: https://github.com/godalin
 ---

-I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
-The goal of my research is to develop automated techniques for adaptively tuning parameters of static analyzers.
-I will join the group as a Ph.D.
-Candidate in September 2024.
+I am currently pursuing a Ph.D. degree at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
+My research interest lies in programming language theory, static analysis and theorem proving.
+I am currently focusing on the compositional theory of programming languages, including their formal semantics and logic, with the help of type-theory-based proof assistants.